-One of the designs that Kraat made on his own initiative in recent years has been saved in steel RDM-er.
-It is a tribute to the workers of the Rotterdamsche Droogdok Maatschappij (RDM), an important shipyard on Heijplaat in Rotterdam between 1902 and 1996.
-Kraat wanted to see the image realized somewhere on the RDM site and approached the Port of Rotterdam Authority, who ordered him to carry out the RDM-er.
-A tribute of steel in memory of the people who made this company world-famous.
-It stands for all people who have worked at the RDM, from doctor to director.
-The design is a portrait of a man who proudly looks at the current users of the RDM site.
-He identifies with the company, parts of his face and cap have taken on forms from the environment.
-His cap looks like a ship, his nose a ship's bow.
-The wrinkles are like waves or rivers and his pupils are formed by ships of which you do not know whether they are sailing towards you or away from you, from the past to the present and vice versa.
+One of the designs that the Rotterdam artist Cor Kraat made on his own initiative in recent years is this steel-cut RDM-er.
+It is a tribute to the workers of the Rotterdamsche Droogdok Maatschappij (RDM), an important shipyard at Heijplaat in Rotterdam between 1902 and 1996.
+Kraat preferred to see the sculpture realized somewhere on the RDM site and approached the Port of Rotterdam Authority, which commissioned him to carry out the RDM-er.
+The work is therefore a tribute of steel in memory of the people who made this company world famous.
+It stands for all the people who have worked at the RDM, from doctor to director.
+The design is a portrait of a man who looks proudly at the current users of the RDM site.
+He identifies with the Port Authority, parts of his face and cap have taken on shapes from the environment.
+His cap resembles a ship, his nose a ship's prow.
+Its ripples are like waves or rivers and its pupils are shaped by ships that you don't know whether they are sailing towards you or away from you, from the past to the present and vice versa.
 The unveiling of the RDM-er took place on 28 in May 2015.